sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/dirty_database.md

 # How to troubleshoot a dirty database

 This document will take you through how to resolve a 'dirty database' error.
-During an upgrade, the database has to be migrated.
+During an upgrade, the `pgsql`, `codeintel-db`, and `codeinsights-db` databases must be migrated.
 If the upgrade was interrupted during the migration, this can result in a 'dirty database' error.

 The error will look something like this: